Chirality Amplification and Chiral Segregation in Liquid Crystals

-where the strength of the chiral interaction is given by $\chi \equiv (K/J)^2S^2J/2k_\mathrm{B}T = 2.27 (T_\mathrm{IN}/T) (K/J)^2S^2$.
+where the strength of the chiral interaction is given by $\chi \equiv (K/J)^2S^2J/2k_\mathrm{B}T = 9.08 q_0^2 S^2 (T_\mathrm{IN}/T) $.
+The temperature dependence of $S=S(T/T_\mathrm{IN})$ follows from the self-consistent field equation of Maier-Saupe theory~\cite{vanderschoot2022}.
 In the absence of a chiral interaction between the mesogens, $\chi =0$.
-This may be the case if $K = 0$ and $q_0=0$, or if the fluid is in the isotropic phase where $S = 0$.
-In both cases, the fractions $+$ and $-$ enantiomers obey a simple Boltzmann distribution with $f_+ / f_- = \exp ( 2g/k_\mathrm{B} T)$.
-The corresponding enantiomeric excess $\eta=\tanh g/k_\mathrm{B} T$ behaves like the average spin state of the Ising model of ferromagnetism, where $g$ takes on the role of magnetic field.
-In our model, the spins do not directly couple, only indirectly through the chiral interaction between the species of nematogen.
+This happens if $K = 0$ and $q_0=0$, or if the fluid is in the isotropic phase and $S = 0$.
+The fractions $\pm$ enantiomers then obey a simple Boltzmann distribution, giving for the enantiomeric excess $\eta=\tanh g/k_\mathrm{B} T$, not unlike the average spin state of the Ising model of ferromagnetism where $g$ takes on the role of magnetic field.
+In our model, the ``spins'' do not directly couple, only indirectly -- see Eq.~\ref{eq:MC_hamiltonian_gfield}.

-For $g=0$, there is no overall enantiomeric excess: the mesogens have no inherent preference for either enantiomeric state.
-However, even if $g=0$ \emph{local} chiral symmetry may still be broken.
-This happens if $\chi >1$, as is shown in Fig.~\ref{fig:phasediagram} (left) where we present a numerical solution of Eqs.~\ref{eq:optimal_wave_number} and \ref{eq:optimal_fraction} for $g=0$.
+For $g=0$, there cannot be an overall enantiomeric excess as the mesogens have no preference for either enantiomeric state.
+However, \emph{local} chiral symmetry may still be broken.
+This happens if $\chi >1$, as is shown in Fig.~\ref{fig:phasediagram} (left), having numerically solved Eqs.~\ref{eq:optimal_wave_number} and \ref{eq:optimal_fraction} for $g=0$.
 For $\chi \leq 1$ the enantiomeric excess $\eta \equiv 2f_+-1$ and cholesteric wave number $x = q/q_0$ are both equal to zero.
 This represents the achiral, racemic nematic phase.
-For $\chi \geq 1$, local chiral symmetry is broken and the racemic nematic phase deracemizes into two co-existing cholesteric phases with opposite cholesteric wave number $\pm |x|$ and opposite enantiomeric excess $\pm |\eta|$.
-In our model, the chiral or deracemization transition is continuous, and is reminiscent of the spontaneous magnetization of the Ising model below the Curie temperature.
+For $\chi \geq 1$, local chiral symmetry is broken and the racemic nematic phase {segregates} into two co-existing cholesteric phases with opposite cholesteric wave number $\pm |x|$ and opposite enantiomeric excess $\pm |\eta|$.
+In our model, the chiral or {mirror-image symmetry breaking} transition is continuous and is reminiscent of the spontaneous magnetization {of a ferromagnet} below the Curie temperature.